 The United States is grappling with one of its worst-ever drug crises.
-More than nine hundred people a week die from opioid-related overdoses, and some experts say the death toll may not peak for years.
+Nine hundred people a week die from opioid-related overdoses, and overdose deaths have spiked across the country amid the 2020 coronavirus pandemic.
 Meanwhile, millions more Americans suffer from opioid addiction.

-The crisis has reached such a scale that, beyond the risks it poses to public health, it is becoming a drag on the economy and a threat to national security.
-Analysts say the problem started with the overprescription of legal pain medications, such as oxycodone, but note that it has intensified in recent years with an influx of cheap heroin and synthetic opioids, such as fentanyl, supplied by foreign-based drug cartels.
+The crisis has reached such a scale that it is becoming a drag on the economy and a threat to national security.
+Analysts say the problem started with the overprescription of legal pain medications, but note that it has intensified in recent years with an influx of cheap heroin and synthetic opioids, such as fentanyl, supplied by foreign-based drug cartels.

 In recent years, the U.S. government has ramped up efforts to cut both foreign and domestic supply of opioids, limiting the number of prescriptions in the United States while providing counternarcotics assistance to countries including Mexico and China.
 Meanwhile, federal and state officials have attempted to reduce demand by focusing less on punishing drug users and more on treating them.
 Other countries where opioid use has also spiked, such as Canada and Australia, are experimenting with different policies.

 What drugs are contributing to the crisis?

 Opioids, a class of drugs derived from the opium poppy plant, can be divided into two broad categories: legally manufactured medications and illicit narcotics.